-The Audit Committee meets up to 4 times in the year (normally on a Thursday evening in March, July, August and December, though this may change from time to time), usually in Holborn, London, at the offices of the Bar Council.
-Members are encouraged to attend meetings in person, although remote attendance is also made available.
+The Audit Committee meets up to 4 times throughout the year (normally on a Thursday evening) though this may change from time to time), usually in Holborn, London, at the offices of the Bar Council.

 Meetings of the Committee are usually held at 5pm (finishing at 6.30pm), to accommodate the need for self-employed barrister members, who may be on the committee, to attend court during the day.
-However, from time to time meetings may start earlier.
+However, from time-to-time meetings may start earlier.

-On occasion, an ad hoc meeting may be called or members may be asked to become involved in a smaller working group of the Committee for which there will likely be additional meetings.
+On occasion, an ad hoc meeting may be called, or members may be asked to become involved in a smaller working group of the Committee for which there will likely be additional meetings.